shukaiz/github-app/README.md

 ```

 ### Questions?
-You may email me at shukaiz2@illinois.edu.
+You may email me at shukaiz2@illinois.edu or find me at Monday 8 am's code review section.